Maherab-Hossain/maherab-hossain/README.md

 <p align="center">
-I'm a programming student with a passion for web programming.
+I'm a Computer Science student with a passion for web programming.
 My goal is to develop a scalable, maintainable, and user-friendly website that provides a seamless user experience.
 I am constantly learning and experimenting with new technologies and frameworks to find the best solutions to the problems at hand.
 </p>

 <p align="center">A Front End Web Developer from Bangladesh📍</p>